DyogenIBENS/SCORPIOS/README.md

 cd SCORPIOS
 ```

-- Create the main conda environment (this may take a few minutes)
+- Create the main conda environment (solving dependencies may take a while, ~ up to an hour)
 ```
 conda env create -f envs/scorpios.yaml
 ```